 LLNL develops innovative advanced technologies to help the government anticipate, identify, and address global security threats.
-By applying expertise in chemical, biological, radiological, nuclear, and explosive weapons, our researchers support threat preparedness, prevention, protection, and response and recovery.
-In addition, Livermore innovations in space situational awareness and cyberdefense help strengthen national security in an increasingly interconnected world.
+Guided by intelligence-based science and technology and applying expertise in chemical, biological, radiological, nuclear, and explosive weapons, we develop and implement capabilities that enhance threat preparedness, prevention, protection, and response and recovery.
+In addition, Livermore innovations in space situational awareness and cyberdefense help strengthen security in an increasingly interconnected world.

 Nuclear Forensics at Work

 After a nuclear incident, time is of the essence to determine what radioactive material was used and where it originated.
 A team at LLNL developed a prototype chemistry-on-a-chip platform for field-deployable nuclear forensics.
 The assessment tool qualitatively identifies actinides, specifically radioactive elements such as uranium or plutonium, sampled from postdetonation nuclear debris.
 Using a chemical extractant, the device can separate out elements of interest from only a submilliliter microsample, limiting the exposure risk to operators and allowing for easy, safe analyses that take just 20 to 30 minutes to complete.
 After separation, the isotopic ratios of the sample are quantified using a combination of nuclear and optical spectrometric techniques.
 Further work will adapt the tool to effectively measure actinides from more realistic debris samples.